emer/leabra/README.md

 # Current Status / News

+* 6/2019: see the [ra25 example](https://github.com/emer/leabra/blob/master/examples/ra25) for a fully functional demo.

 * 4/2019: separated this `leabra` repository from the overall `emergent` repository, to make it easier to fork and save / modify just the algorithm components of the system independent of the overall emergent infrastructure.
 You just need to replace "github.com/emer/emergent/leabra/leabra" -> "github.com/emer/leabra/leabra" in your imports.

 * 3/2019: Python interface is up and running!
 See the `python` directory in `leabra` for the [README](https://github.com/emer/leabra/blob/master/python/README.md) status and how to give it a try.
 You can run the full `examples/leabra25ra` code using Python, including the GUI etc.